-After owning my outstanding Garmin eTrex Vista HCx GPS for a few years now, I got it out of my car, off of my motorcycle, off of my bicycle, and back into my hands for geocaching.
+After owning my outstanding Garmin eTrex Vista HCx GPS for a few years, I got it out of my car, off my motorcycle, off my bicycle, and back into my hands for geocaching.
 (It should be obvious that I have a Garmin dashboard mount and two Garmin handlebar mounts!)

 This first adventure was to be my son and me.
 I picked our first geocache location to explore something hidden in the woods rather than in some urban location.
 We will ultimately explore both types, but a hiking adventure is where I wanted to start us off.

 Now with a target in the woods picked, I thought about maps.
 Do we need a topographical GPS map?
 My eTrex does have an optional (paid) street map loaded, but I have never loaded any topo maps (paid or otherwise).
-I figured that with the Vista HCx high sensitivity and WAAS support, it was fine to go into the woods with.
-It turned out to be a good choice, as it tracked us fine.
-We observed an accuracy as good as 9 feet for most of our adventure – outstanding!
+I figured that with the Vista HCx high sensitivity and WAAS support, it would be fine to use in the woods.
+It was a good choice, as it tracked us fine.
+We observed an outstanding accuracy as good as 9 feet for most of our adventure!
 Not bad when you are looking in the woods for something.

 Please remember that one should travel with a sturdy physical map and actual compass for any serious outdoor adventure.
 And you should also know how to use a map and compass.
 The GPS is just a fine supplement to the “real thing.”